metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 - node-exporter and metrics-server: Monitoring for the worker node
 - Metal-Stack Addons: for firewall and auditing events

-Because we configured `containerd` as such, that all images which are required, are pulled from the private registry.
-Because this private registry only contains the strictly required container images, it is not possible anymore to pull container images from public registries.

-For application workloads please see below how these images must be provided.

 ## Flavors

 With the introduction of Isolated Kubernetes Clusters, the cluster user must decide upon cluster creation which type of isolation he needs for his workload.